-The implantation in uterus is an essential connection endometrium will provide developing embryo with nutrients.
+The implantation in the uterus is an essential connection endometrium will provide developing embryo with nutrients.
 And will remove wastes.
-Over time this implantation site will develop into placenta.
+Over time this implantation site will develop into the placenta.

 Your intake of protein which is used to create new tissue should increase during pregnancy.
-In addition calcium is necessary for development of bones and teeth.
+In addition, calcium is necessary for the development of bones and teeth.
 So make sure you’re getting a good dose of dairy products leafy green vegetables and legumes.
-Iron is essential during pregnancy as you support continual increase of your baby’s blood volume.
-Good sources of iron include red meat legumes, eggs and leafy green vegetables.
+Iron is essential during pregnancy as you support the continual increase of your baby’s blood volume.
+Good sources of iron include red meat legumes, eggs, and leafy green vegetables.

 Pregnancy Symptoms – Week 4